wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 Quickly did the weapons of murder disturb and trouble the general silence.

-10 Their thunders roared around the battlements; and the sudden blaze, from the engines, was as a thousand flashes of lightning.
+10 Their thunders roared around the battlements ; and the sudden blaze, from the engines, was as a thousand flashes of lightning.

 * It was a rainy night.